Hydrologic Model Sensitivity to Temporal Disaggregation of Meteorological Forcing Data across CONUS

 This collection includes three resources:

-1- First resource, provides the entire NLDAS forcing datasets used in the paper.
+1- First resource, provides the entire NLDAS forcing datasets used in the VB study.

 2- Second resource provides an end-to-end workflow of CAMELS basin modeling with SUMMA for the paper simulations configured for execution in connected JupyterHub compute platforms.
-This resource is well-suited for a smaller scale exploration: it explores one example CAMELS site and a period of 18-month simulation to only demonstrate the capabilities of the notebooks.
+This resource is well-suited for a smaller scale exploration: it is preconfigured to explore one example CAMELS site and a period of 60-month actual simulation to demonstrate the capabilities of the notebooks.
+Users still can change the CAMELS site, the number of sites being explored or even the simulation period.
+To quickly assess the capabilities of the notebooks in this resource, we even recommend running an actual simulation period as short as 12 months.

 3- Third resource, however, uses HPC (High-Performance Computing) through CyberGIS Computing Service.
-The HPC enables a high-speed running of simulations which makes it suitable for running larger simulations (even as large as the entire 671 CAMELS sites and the whole 60-month simulation period used in the VBstudy) practical and much faster than the second resource.
+The HPC enables a high-speed running of simulations which makes it suitable for running larger simulations (even as large as the entire 671 CAMELS sites and the whole 60-month actual simulation period used in the VB study) practical and much faster than the second resource.
+This resource is preconfigured to explore four example CAMELS site and a period of 60-month actual simulation to only demonstrate the capabilities of the notebooks.
+Users still can change the CAMELS sites, the number of sites being explored or even the simulation period.

 Greater details can be found in each resource.